Skip to main content

 3. From the Overview section, obtain the Virtual Hub Router ASN and Virtual Hub Router Address

-4. Once these values have been obtained, you will navigate to your virtual appliance(s) in the Meraki Dashboard and navigate to the site to site vpn page, enable Auto VPN by selecting Hub and then scrolling down to the BGP settings.
+4. Once these values have been obtained, you will navigate to your virtual appliance(s) in the Meraki Dashboard and navigate to the site to site vpn page, enable Auto VPN by selecting Hub and then navigating to Security & SD_WAN > Configure > Routing to configure BGP.

 For eBGP multi-hop, this option is configured per neighbor.
 This value can be adjusted to peer the concentrator with something multiple hops away in the data center or cloud.
-If multihop is used AND the eBGP peer is also advertising the IP route that the MX is using to connect to the eBGP peer, 10.101.0.0/24 in the above example.
-Then this route MUST be added to the list of 'Local Networks' in the 'VPN settings' section above the 'BGP settings' section of the 'Site-to-site VPN' page, as shown below:
+If multihop is used AND the eBGP peer is also advertising the IP route that the MX is using to connect to the eBGP peer, 10.15.0.0/24 in the above example.
+Then this route MUST be added to the list of 'Local Networks' in the 'VPN settings', as shown below:

 Step 7) Adding workload vNETs